moonlight-mod/moonlight-mod.github.io/docs/using/install.md

 ## moonlight-installer

-Our [installer](https://github.com/moonlight-mod/moonlight-installer/releases/latest) automates the installation process for you, this is the recommended way of installing.
+The moonlight [installer](https://github.com/moonlight-mod/moonlight-installer) automates the installation process for you, and is the recommended way of installing.

 To use it, [download](https://github.com/moonlight-mod/moonlight-installer/releases/latest) and run the installer, download moonlight through it, and then patch a Discord installation.
 Discord installations are autodetected on your machine.